MJYin-1417/TSFlights-frontend/README.md

 # TSFlightsApp

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.3.
+This app is built for learning purposes only.
+This flights app allows you to search for flights according to origin and destination.
+It lets you create new flights to be displayed in the main panel, and it can also update or delete those flights.

+ps.
+Logo created by myself

 ## Interfaces: